 The odds are reasonable an Ostfries 'East-Frisian' agrees you can stay the night in his house.
 Especially after having said moin 'hello' to the owner.
 Extending shelter to travelers is an old practice.
 But the owner might politely ask you to show him all the silver you carry.
 Of course, you don't actually have any silver in your backpack.
 Too heavy for a hiker.
 And, don't panic.
 He isn't planning to rob you.
 Instead, show him all the cash you are carrying together with all other valuable items you have on you.

-The reason behind it is that according to Old-Frisian medieval law the person who gives shelter to a stranger is fully responsible for this person's actions.
-And that means for all the damage the stranger might cause to his co-villagers, the community, the mienskip.
-So, if the house owner is prepared to shelter you, he only wants to make sure upfront you'll be able to reimburse him in the unlikely event he will be held liable by the community for such costs.
+The reason behind it is that according to Old-Frisian medieval law the person who gives shelter to a stranger, is fully responsible for this person's actions.
+That means for all the damage the stranger might cause to his co-villagers, the community, or the mienskip, as people fashionably say today.
+So, if the owner of the house or farm is prepared to shelter you, he or she only wants to make sure upfront you will be able to reimburse him or her in the unlikely event he or she will be held liable by the community for such costs.

 The law on foreigners was as follows: